2020 United States presidential election in Illinois

 The 2020 United States presidential election in Illinois was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Illinois voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump of Florida, and his running mate, Vice President Mike Pence of Indiana, against Democratic Party nominee, former Vice President Joe Biden of Delaware, and his running mate, Senator Kamala Harris of California.
 Illinois had 20 votes in the Electoral College.
 Prior to the 2020 election, all news organizations predicted Illinois was a state that Biden would win, or otherwise considered a safe blue state.

-Biden carried Illinois, winning 57.54% of the vote to Trump's 40.55%, a very slight 0.075% underperformance of Hillary Clinton's margin from 2016 making it one of 7 states where Trump improved on his performance from 2016.
+Biden carried Illinois, winning 57.54% of the vote to Trump's 40.55%.
 Libertarian nominee Jo Jorgensen, a native of Grayslake, won 1.1% of the state's vote, with other minor candidates winning less than 1%.

-Biden's win in Illinois was largely the result of a lopsided 74.3% victory in Cook County, the state's most populated county and the home of Chicago.
-In fact, without Cook County, Trump would have won Illinois, going from a Biden victory of 1,167,704 votes to a Trump victory of 142,680 votes.

-Per exit polls by the Associated Press, Biden's strength came from a coalition of key Democratic constituencies: he garnered 92% of votes from Blacks; 68% from Latinos, including 67% of Latinos of Mexican heritage; 53% from union households; and 50% of Whites.

 Illinois was one of five states in the nation in which Biden's victory margin was larger than one million raw votes, the others being California, Maryland, Massachusetts and New York.

+Per exit polls by the Associated Press, Biden's strength came from a coalition of key Democratic constituencies: he garnered 92% of votes from Blacks; 70% from Latinos, including 69% of Latinos of Mexican heritage; 53% from union households; and 50% of Whites.